Biruchiy contemporary art project: Ukrainian wartime posters

 A collection of 453 graphic works appeared in the catalog "Wartime posters 2022–2023," published with the assistance of the Ukrainian Cultural Foundation.
 The collection includes exhibits from 19 exhibitions in Zaporizhzhia, namely 18 solo and 1 group exhibition.
 The book intended for English-speaking readers was created in Ukraine during the active hostilities.
 It is a limited edition printed in the capital of Ukraine, Kyiv, during power cuts resulting from the power system being destroyed by Russia's constant missile attacks.

 The published edition was presented on both sides of the Atlantic, in Europe and North America.
 On February 27, 2024, the catalog was unveiled at the Ukrainian House in Warsaw (Poland) which also hosted an exhibition of 87 posters included in the publication.
 On August 17, 2024, the exhibition and the presentation were held at Hotel Continental – Art Space in Exile in Berlin (Germany).

 At the initiative of Nataliya Musienko, Consul General of Ukraine in New York, a catalog presentation was held at the University Club of New York (USA) on July 22, 2024.
 Forbes military correspondent Mitzi Perdue held a discussion with the catalog compiler Olena Speranska and the Financial Times journalist Christopher Miller, who is the author of the book "The War Came To Us: Life and Death in Ukraine."
 The panelists discussed Ukraine's cultural decolonization from Russia, the role of artists in the Russian-Ukrainian war, and the evolution of Ukrainian art.

 On August 13, 2024, the Consulate General of the Republic of Poland in New York City organized a presentation of the catalog on the territory of the Consulate.
 Poland's Consul General Mateusz Sakowicz greeted the participants.
 The meeting was moderated by Katya Soldak, editorial director for Forbes Media's international editions.
 The exhibition accompanying the presentation featured posters by 10 Polish artists: Andrzej Milewski (Andrzej Rysuje), Aleksander Małachowski (Hashtagalek), Bartłomiej Kiełbowicz, Hanna Kmieć, Jakub Jezierski, Marta Frej, Matylda Damięcka, Max Skorwider, Patryk Sroczyński, and Paweł Jońca.

+To mark the 4th anniversary of the full-scale Russian invasion of Ukraine, a large-scale, two-month exhibition featuring 309 works by 42 artists from Ukraine, Poland, and France titled "Ukraine wartime posters, 2022–2025: the way of resistance" opened at the Clifford Art Gallery at Colgate University (Hamilton, USA).
+As part of the project, curator Olena Speranska delivered a lecture to students titled "The power of the image: trauma, art and counter-propaganda."
+Oleksandra Matviichuk, head of the Nobel Peace Prize–winning Center for Civil Liberties, also delivered an address.